-The Western Harbour project area, why change is proposed, about the governance of the project, how to find out more.
+The Western Harbour project area, why change is proposed, the vision, how to find out more.

-Visit the Western Harbour project website Go to http://harbourhopes.co.uk (opens new window) for further news and information.
+Visit the Western Harbour project website Go to http://harbourhopes.co.uk (opens new window) for more news and information and to have your say on the emerging ideas for the Western Harbour masterplan.

 The Western Harbour project area